Canon M6 vs Sony A99 II

 Studio photographers will appreciate that the Sony A99 II (unlike the M6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M6 and the A99 II are recent models that are part of the current product line-up.
-The M6 replaced the earlier Canon M5, while the A99 II does not have a direct predecessor.
+The A99 II is a recent model that features in the current product line-up of Sony.
+In contrast, the M6 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M6 and the Sony A99 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.